 Washington Breastfeeding Laws

-We’ve awarded Washington one drop on our scale.
+We’ve awarded Washington three drops on our scale.

 Washington Breastfeeding Laws: In Public